 But you know what?
 I don't have to take what they say at face value, or use the company they think is best; because you can scroll down on that same page and see a comparison of what you'll pay — based on your usage — for each of the other plans.

 When I do choose the right plan for me (after quickly looking at the snapshots of pricing and such)?
-The number to call them is right there (or you can click a button to sign up online).
+The number to call them is right there (or you can click a button for signing up online).

 Hint: if you have your usage history for each of the months in the last year, you can also click “shop prices based on usage history”, and then input each of your last 12 months' usage.
 It will then show you what you would have paid in each month, for EACH plan.
 How's that for empowering information!
 I'll probably do this option, as I geek out on this sort of thing.